 Best practice: Name resource groups

-Resource group naming
+Figure 5: Resource group naming.

-- Learn about naming conventions.
+- Learn about recommended naming conventions.

 Best practice: Implement delete locks for resource groups

 The last thing you need is for a resource group to disappear because it was deleted accidentally.
-We recommend that you implement delete locks so that this doesn't happen.
+We recommend that you implement delete locks, so that this doesn't happen.

 - Learn about locking resources to prevent unexpected changes.